 The government imposes a limit, called the lump sum allowance (LSA), on the amount of retirement savings that you can take as a tax-free lump sum.
-It's currently £268,275 for the 2024/25 tax year, unless you've previously applied to HMRC for lifetime allowance protection.
+It's currently £268,275, unless you've previously applied to HMRC for lifetime allowance protection.